Aaron West - Bio

 Contributing to his studies, Aaron worked as an intern under Benjy Johnson at the Earthtones Recording Studio in Greensboro, NC, in the summer of 2017.
 Fulfilling his degree requirements and personal interests, Aaron also worked as an intern at SE Systems in Greensboro, NC, a production company which puts on Merlefest, one of the country's premier music festivals.
 In the spring of 2020, Aaron graduated from Appalachian State University with a Bachelor of Science Degree in Music Industry Studies with a concentration in Recording and Production, as well as a minor in General Business.

 Following his graduation, Aaron moved to Tampa, FL, in 2020 to begin pursuing his Master of Music Degree in Jazz Performance at the University of South Florida, studying with Jack Wilkins.
-As a Graduate Assistant, some of his duties at school include working as the student audio engineer for the jazz department of USF, recording and mixing performances by the school jazz ensembles.
-Aaron expects to graduate with his Master's Degree in the spring of 2022.
+As a Graduate Assistant, some of his duties at school included working as the student audio engineer for the jazz department of USF, recording and mixing performances by the school jazz ensembles.
+Aaron graduated with his Master's Degree in the spring of 2022.
 Currently, Aaron performs often with the band Hot Tonic, voted "Best Jazz Ensemble" in the Best of the Bay awards.
-He looks forward to continuing his education outside of school, performing often, and continuing to teach private lessons after graduating.
+Beginning in the fall semester of 2022, Aaron has accepted an adjunct professor position at the University of South Florida teaching three classes.
+He looks forward to continuing his education outside of school, performing often, and continuing to teach.